What Is The Goal Of Meditation? + 10 Benefits Of Meditating & How To Do Meditate Step-By-Step

 (Click any link below to jump directly to section)

-You may have heard that the basic concept of meditation is to unite the body and mind.
-Or that the primary purpose of meditation is to see your thoughts or help you achieve moksha, or liberation.
+You may also have heard that meditation's purpose is to unite the body and mind or that its primary purpose is to see your thoughts or help you achieve moksha, or liberation.

-Meditation can also help you to realize the nature of your true self.
-This is known as atman, according to Hindu teachings that are studied in meditation certification courses.
+While that is true, meditation can also help you realize the nature of your true self, which is known as atman, according to Hindu teachings.

-Meditation helps to cultivate more mindfulness and mental stillness, which is what, for many people, is the goal of yoga.
+Meditation also helps cultivate more mindfulness and mental stillness.
 Mindfulness and mental stillness can be achieved by directing your focus on one thing, such as your body, the breath, or a mantra.

 When you’re able to master your mind in this way, you experience a deeper sense of peace and greater ease.

-Here are five benefits of having a daily meditation practice, backed up by science
+10 benefits of having a daily meditation practice

-In recent years, many scientific studies have been done on the benefits of yoga therapy and on the benefits of meditation, and a huge percentage of the human population has tried to incorporate meditation into their daily lives – maybe even you!
+In recent years, many scientific studies have been done on the benefits of meditation, and a huge percentage of the human population has tried to incorporate meditation into their daily lives – maybe even you!
+Here are ten benefits of meditation you should know:

-1. Meditation helps you connect to the present moment
+1. Helps you connect to the present moment

 A long-term and regular meditation practice increases self-awareness by creating more clarity in our minds.
 With lower mental activity, we see our thoughts for what they really are, destructive inner commentary that is often not true.